Pharmacy Care

 Symptoms of asthma include wheezing, being short of breath, and tightness in your chest.
 Another common symptom of asthma is a dry cough, especially at night.
 People who suffer from allergies (such as hayfever) are more than three times as likely to develop asthma as people who do not suffer from allergies.

-Asthma affects more than 1 in 10 Australians.
+Asthma affects around 1 in 9 Australians.
 It is more common in children and although some people seem to ‘grow out of it’ they are still at risk of attacks.
 The cause of it is not fully understood.
 Unfortunately, people can still die from this condition, which is why an asthma cycle of care plan is important for every asthmatic.

 Asthma triggers